Laminar post-stall wakes of tapered swept wings: Problem setup

 We conduct direct numerical simulations with a compressible flow solver \textit{CharLES} \citep{Khalighi:AIAA11,Bres:AIAAJ17}, which uses a second-order accurate finite-volume method in space with a third-order accurate total-variation diminishing Runge--Kutta scheme for time integration.
 The computational domain is discretized with a C-type grid with mesh refinement near the wing and in the wake.
 With the origin at the airfoil LE on the symmetry plane $(x/c,\ y/c,z/c) = (0,0,0)$, the computational domain extends over $(x/c, y/c, z/c) \in [-20,25] \times [-20,20] \times [0,20]$, which yields a maximum blockage ratio of $0.8\%$ for the wing with $\lambda = 0.27$, $sAR = 2$, and $\alpha = 22^\circ$.
 The computational setup is shown in figure \ref{fig:setup_mesh}($b$-$d$).

-We have prescribed a Dirichlet boundary condition of $(\rho, u_z, u_y, u_z, p) = (\rho_\infty, U_\infty, 0, 0, p_\infty)$ at the inlet and farfield boundaries, where $\rho$ is density, $p$ is pressure, $u_x$, $u_y$, and $u_z$ are velocity components in $x$, $y$, and $z$ directions respectively.
-Symmetry boundary condition is prescribed along the root plane, $z/c = 0$.
+We have prescribed a Dirichlet boundary condition of $(\rho, u_x, u_y, u_z, p) = (\rho_\infty, U_\infty, 0, 0, p_\infty)$ at the inlet and farfield boundaries, where $\rho$ is density, $p$ is pressure, $u_x$, $u_y$, and $u_z$ are velocity components in $x$, $y$, and $z$ directions respectively.
 The subscript $\infty$ denotes the freestream values.
+A symmetry boundary condition is prescribed along the root plane, $z/c = 0$.
+We have evaluated the applicability of the root-symmetry boundary condition by conducting DNS of flows over full wing configurations, without root-symmetry, for wings at $\alpha = 22^\circ$ and $\lambda = 0.27$ and $1$.
+For both wings, we note that the wake exhibits root-concentrated vortex shedding and remains symmetric with respect to the wing root over large computational times.

 A no-slip adiabatic boundary condition is set on the airfoil surface.
-For vortical structures to convect out of the domain, sponge layer is applied over $x/L_c \in [15,25]$ with the target state being the running time-averaged state over $5$ convective time units \citep{Freund:AIAAJ97}.
+For vortical structures to convect out of the domain, a sponge layer is applied over $x/L_c \in [15,25]$ with the target state being the running time-averaged state over $5$ convective time units \citep{Freund:AIAAJ97}.
 Simulations start from uniform flow and are performed with a constant acoustic Courant-Friedrichs-Lewy (CFL) number of $1$ until transients are washed out of the computational domain.
 The time to flush out the transients varies depending on the wing planform and angle of attack, generally ranging from $50$ to $300$ convective time units.
 After the transients are washed out the domain, flows are simulated with a constant time step defined such that CFL is smaller than one.
 Flow statistics are collected for $100$ to $300$ convective time units, depending on the flow field characteristics and spectral content to ensure convergence.
 A detailed discussion on verification is provided in appendix \ref{sec:verification}.